 Making the Most of the Downswing

-It allows the brain to come up the most creative, innovative solutions.
+Taking a break like this allows the brain to come up the most creative, innovative solutions.
 As Manoush Zomorodi shared in her TED talk, brilliance comes from boredom, and that taking time during the day to do nothing and ‘just be’ is vital to peak performance[ii].

 Ideally an ultradian break should consist of activities that relieve your stress and relax the mind.
 In most offices however, reclining in a chair uninterrupted isn’t always possible or practical, so if that’s the case, have some sort of change of state instead.
 Get outdoors to spend time in sunlight, find a quiet spot where you can just focus on your breathing or even spend some time face to face connecting with colleagues.